‘Bold And The Beautiful’ Recap For Tuesday, August 21: Hope & Liam Wed, Bill’s Wish & Steffy’s Courageous Move

 — Bold & The Beautiful (@BandB_CBS) August 21, 2018

 But it was Steffy’s speech that stole the show, according to Bold and the Beautiful recaps.
 In an unexpected move, Steffy stood up and said that she admired Hope for inviting her to the wedding.
-She also remarks on the courage it took to acknowledge that she is also connected to Liam, and that they are a “blended family.”
+She also remarks on the courage it took to acknowledge that she is also connected to Liam and that they are a “blended family.”
 Liam thanked Steffy for accepting the situation and supporting him.
 Hope said that she would make Steffy and Kelly feel welcome at their home.

 It’s definitely a tough day for Steffy. #BoldandBeautiful pic.twitter.com/IH11FnhlDL